FabianMontoya/tauri-vue-app-template/README.md

 This template should help get you started developing with Vue 3 and TypeScript in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.

+- This template uses [Pinia](https://pinia.vuejs.org/) for state management, which is the recommended state management library for Vue 3.
+- This Template implement PrimeVue 4 for UI components, you can check the [PrimeVue documentation](https://primevue.org/) for more information.
+- This template uses Tailwind CSS 4 for styling, you can check the [Tailwind CSS documentation](https://tailwindcss.com/docs) for more information.

 ## Recommended IDE Setup

 - [VS Code](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) + [Tauri](https://marketplace.visualstudio.com/items?itemName=tauri-apps.tauri-vscode) + [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer)